Centrioles Definition

 Functions of Centrioles

-- The normal function of a pair of centrioles in most animal cells is to act as a focal point for the centrosome.
-The centrosome (also called the cell centre) organizes the array of cytoplasmic microtubules during interphase and duplicates at mitosis to nucleate the two poles of the mitotic spindle.
+2. Role in Centrosome and Microtubule Organization: In most animal cells, centrioles act as focal points within the centrosome.
+The centrosome is vital for organizing the array of cytoplasmic microtubules during interphase and duplicates during mitosis to nucleate the two poles of the mitotic spindle.
+This function is essential for proper cell division.

 FAQ